Inspiring people to eat healthy, sustainably grown food and to s

 - Ability to work: standing, sitting, bending over or kneeling; to lift heavy & awkward objects, up to 50 lbs.; perform physical work such as digging or planting; and in inclement weather.

-- Associate’s degree in a relevant discipline, bachelor’s degree a plus.
+- Bachelor’s degree in a relevant discipline is a plus

 Additional desired qualities include: environmentally conscious, detail oriented, self-motivated, energetic, and professional.